 The final stop on our Haifa food tour was at one of the craft brew pubs in Haifa.
 The brewery we visited, Libira (ליבירה), also serves food, alongside their five beers, in a very modern-looking establishment in the center of town.

 The place feels like you’ve just stepped into an American brew pub.
 The five varieties of beer are conveniently displayed and explained on the wall as you walk in, so you know exactly what you’re getting.
 They have a bitter ale, a Belgian ale, a smoked stout, a double pils and a Weissbier.
 You can even try a sampler tray of all five, if you want.

-To set up a private Haifa walking tour, contact Jessica at Haifa Street Food Tours.
+To set up a private Haifa walking tour, contact Haifa Street Food Tours.
 There is a booking button at the top of the website.
 Tours currently cost $90 per person for a group of 2-3 and $85 per person for groups of 4-6 (subject to change).